oggismetto/tidytuesday/README.md

 My weekly commits for the tidytuesday project (<a href="https://github.com/rfordatascience/tidytuesday/" class="uri">https://github.com/rfordatascience/tidytuesday/</a>)
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-I’ve discovered this challenge during another challenge :) the
+I’ve discovered this challenge during another challenge :D the
 \#100DaysOfCode challenge. i’ve started during March 2020 quarantine for covid19.
 Hope one day will look back at these days and find a reason to smile and be happy about what i’ve accomplished.
 The list starts from